-If unsure, the assessor should seek more information from the learner.
-This can be done by having a conversation and noting down the key points of the discussion on the assessment.
-The assessor and learner should both sign the notes to confirm that the notes are a correct record of a face-to-face discussion.
+If the assessor and trainee are in the same workplace, the meeting could be face to face and both need to sign the notes to confirm that the notes are correct.
 Where an assessor holds a discussion by phone, just the assessor's signature and date are sufficient.